Irkka/dml/rules/gameplay/game/round/action/turn/market/index.md

 Market Action is the standard method of interaction with the game.
 It allows Players to declare Acquisition Attempts on any available Stock or Emblem.

-The Active Player may choose to substitute one or more Market Actions to Black Market Actions.
-The Active Player may decide to declare this at any point of the Turn.
+The Active Player may choose to substitute a Market Action for a Black Market Action.
+The substitution can be declared at any time before an Acquisition Attempt is declared and for each Market Action separately.
+However, all actions resolve in the given order of the Market Sequence.

 Grants one Acquisition Attempt on Stocks or Emblems.